 - As UT Southwestern employees, fellows will be provided health care benefits, which include medical, dental, and vision plans based on their need for coverage of themselves and eligible family members.
 Health benefits for fellows are subsidized by Children's Medical Center.

-- Fellows are allowed two weeks of paid vacation per year of fellowship training.
+- Fellows are allowed four weeks of paid vacation per year of fellowship training.
 Additional leave (e.g., pregnancy, illness, family issues) is at the discretion of the Program Director; however, trainees must complete 33 months of training during the course of three years.
 When leave is in excess of three months, the trainee will be required by ACGME guidelines to extend the training period in order to complete 33 months of training

 - “Compensatory time” is earned for fellows required to work on University holidays and may be used for additional paid leave.
 Fellows are compensated for any compensatory time, vacation, and sick leave (which rolls over) that is not used at the end of fellowship.

 - The timing of vacations is at the discretion of the Program Director and will be determined in conjunction with the trainee’s requests.

 - Personal copies of Nathan and Oski and Pizzo and Poplack text books

 - Personal UTSW MacBooks to use throughout the duration of fellowship

 - Cost of attendance at one professional meeting per year, with support for additional meetings available if fellows are presenting research